brickDataAsset/dbt_Airbnb/README.md

 Step 3: Implementing three dbt models on three Airbnb data sets.
 Then dbt operations - Materializations, Seeds and Sources, Snapshots, Tests, Macros and Documentation were performed.

-Step 4: And finally, a BI dashboard was set up using Snowflake and Apache Preset.
+Step 4: And finally, a BI dashboard was set up using Snowflake and Apache Preset to visulaize insights.